MightyOrm/Mighty/docs/docs/database-mapping.md

 ---
-title: Table and Column Name Mapping
+title: Database Mapping
 layout: default
 nav_order: 9
 ---

-# Table and Column Name Mapping
+# Database Mapping
 {: .no_toc }

 - TOC
 {:toc}

+Like Massive, Mighty sypports [manual mapping](#manual-mapping).
+This is useful for knocking up quick, read-only column name mapping, and other data transforms if you need them (e.g. `LTRIM(RTRIM(Name))`, to clean up legacy data).

+But Mighty now supports full [convention based mapping](#convention-based-mapping) (i.e. class to database name mapping functions) and C# [attribute based mapping](#attribute-based-mapping) as well.

 ---

-## Quick'n'dirty mapping
+## Manual mapping

-Like Massive, for read-only purposes you can just map your column names to field names using the constructor `columns` parameter:
+For read-only purposes (and also for knocking up quick SQL dta transforms) you can just map your column names to field names using the `columns` parameter (in the constructor, or in the data access method):

 ```c#
 var films = new MightyOrm(